10up/wp-local-docker-v2/README.md

 `10updocker configure` to update to the latest `.wplocaldocker/global/docker-compose.yml` and answer `yes` to ` Do you want to reset your global services configuration?
 This will reset any customizations you have made.`

 ### M1 Architecture consideration
-For M1 architecture optimised docker images and then you should edit the old `docker-compose.yml` file to march a newly created on.
+To utilize the new M1 architecture optimised docker images on existing sites, edit the `docker-compose.yml` file to march a newly created on.
 Alternatively you can just create new sites and they will be optimised for M1 archtecture.

 ### Delete an Environment